-- a recent passport sized photograph of the EU national
+- a recent passport-sized photograph of the EU national

 - the requirement to declare criminal convictions

-From the above information, it appears that the Home Office are attempting to provide a user-friendly system and in theory, it appears to be flawless and extremely organised.
+From the above information, it appears that the Home Office is attempting to provide a user-friendly system and in theory, it appears to be flawless and extremely organised.
 However, it is difficult to state whether it will be the same in practice as the Home Office are well known for their complex requirements and their inability to competently consider immigration applications.